ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

-👣 Steps to take in order to properly manage the entire releases process for the OP mainnet:
+### 👣 Steps to take in order to properly manage the entire releases process for the OP mainnet:

 ## 1. Governance threshold check

-- As you first step, you need to look into governance threshold to know will your feature pass and understand the all the governance needs for your proposal.
+- As you first step, you will need to look into governance threshold to know will your feature pass and understand the all the governance needs for your proposal.

     *Good reads on the topic can be found: [OPerating manual](https://github.com/ethereum-optimism/OPerating-manual/tree/main?tab=readme-ov-file), [Optimism Agora](https://vote.optimism.io/)*